mcharper/nextlify/content/home.md

 showcasedTestimonialClientName: fmg
 status:
   description: >
-    I'm working remotely at the moment for Zest Eco Ltd on various projects.
-    I'm using React and TypeScript, as I have been since early 2020.
+    I'm taking a break for a few weeks at the moment.
+But when I am working nowadays it's mainly with React and TypeScript.
 I'm sticking with front-end focused work for now as I really enjoy it.
   contractEndDate: 2023-06-06
   availabilityDate: 2023-07-01
   currentClient: N/A